MikroTik Policy Routing

 - Traffic leaves through the selected egress.

-For the goal of "make later connections to specific domains consistently use a specific egress path", this is one of the most representative and practical ways to use the current ForgeDNS ros_address_list plugin.
+For the goal of "make later connections to specific domains consistently use a specific egress path", this is one of the most representative and practical ways to use the current OxiDNS ros_address_list plugin.